ProAngular/ngx-scroll-top/README.md

 As a husband and father of four children, your donations mean the world to me!
 Any donations are greatly appreciated and keep me going!

 [https://www.paypal.me/CodyTolene](https://www.paypal.me/CodyTolene)

 [https://github.com/sponsors/ProAngular](https://github.com/sponsors/ProAngular)

 # License

 Copyright &copy; 2022 [Cody Tolene](https://www.CodyTolene.com)

-All contents are licensed under the [MIT license].
+All content is licensed under the [MIT license].

 [mit license]: LICENSE